Welcome to today's edition of the Rush 24-7 podcast.

 But I'm sure if you Wikipedia it, you'll find what I'm talking about.

-Okay, Britt McHenry, ESPN Sideline Info, babe.
+Okay, Britt McHenry, ESPN Sideline Infobabe.

-She was somewhere, and the the she your car was towed, and she had to go pick it up from the towing company, and the towing company person with whom she had to interact and pay in order to get her back.
+And the towing company person with whom she had to interact and pay in order to get her car back was another woman.

 Britt McHenry is a journalist at ESPN, a sideline.

-I you know, I must be honest with you, I haven't watched ESPN since the Super Bowl.
+I haven't watched ESPN since the Super Bowl.

 Well, it's longer than that.

-I haven't watched ESPN since the last time they had an NFL game, which might be a regular season.
+I haven't watched ESPN since the last time they had an NFL game, which might be regular season.

-So I frankly don't know who this is, other than this one encounter.
+So I frankly don't know who this is other than this one encounter.

-And I'm telling you, she is an uppity elitist uh she as she proves an old adage of mine, something that I have maintained on this program since, well, even before I started hosting the program, and it is that women are meaner to other women than men could ever hope to be.
+And she proves an old adage of mine, something that I have maintained on this program since, well, even before I started hosting the program.

-And I'm not denying that some men mistreat women, but man old man, when women girl on girl, woman on woman, you don't want to get in the middle of it.
+But man, oh man, when women, girl on girl, woman on women, you don't want to get in the middle of it.

 The jealousy, you know, you guys never see it, but I'll give you an example.